hemidactylus/mlops-speedrun-spamclassifier/README.md

 to convert a text into features, to convert features into a prediction, and one which combines the two and makes a text directly into a prediction.

-The API is written in a modular way in order to serve several versions of several models with the same endpoint pattern.
-This is achieved by wrapping the model (as stored during training) in a specific class, which in turn subclasses a generic `TextClassifierModel` interface.
+The API, implemented with FastAPI, is written in a modular way in order to serve several versions of various models using the same (version-prefixed) endpoint pattern.

-The API is implemented with FastAPI.
-In particular, each model version is defined with a "router", generated on the fly from a factory function (in principle, one per model version).
+This is achieved by wrapping
+the model (as stored during training) in a specific class, which in turn subclasses a generic `TextClassifierModel` interface; instances of these classes, one per model/version, are given to a factory function that creates a corresponding FastAPI "router".

 At this stage, we can only serve model `v1`.
 To start the API,
 ```